-This will abort the test if the peak levels on channel 1 exceed 10 times the demand RMS (in Random or FDR)
+Aborts the test if the peak levels on channel 1 exceed 10 times the demand RMS (in Random or FDR).

 38. Plot Aux Output state vs. Time

-This will display the time history for the state of auxiliary output 8
+Displays the time history for the state of auxiliary output 8.

 39. Plot Field Power or Armature Power vs. time

-When the Aux 1 input is configured as field voltage, and the Aux 2 input is configured as field current, this will compute the field power.
-The same calculation can be made for armature power using the armature RMS voltage and current readings.
+Computes the field power when the Aux 1 input is configured as field voltage, and the Aux 2 input is configured as field current.
+You can perform the same calculation for armature power using the armature RMS voltage and current readings.

 40. Separate the DC and AC components of a signal

-For waveform source, the Mean() function gives the current average value (DC component) of the input, and the RMS() function gives the short-duration RMS reading (AC component).
-Note: For this to work the input must be configured as a “DC Input” on the Input Configuration tab.
-Inputs which are not configured as “DC Input” have the DC component automatically filtered out by the controller.
+For a waveform source, the Mean() function provides the current average value (DC component) of the input, and the RMS() function provides the short-duration RMS reading (AC component).
+The input must be configured as a “DC Input” on the Input Configuration tab.
+Inputs that are not configured as “DC Input” will have their DC component automatically filtered out by the controller.